WWE Super Tuesday

 Super Tuesday was a 1-hour professional wrestling television special event, produced by the World Wrestling Entertainment (WWE) that aired on November 12, 2002 (which was taped November 4 & 5) at the Fleet Center in Boston, Massachusetts and Verizon Wireless Arena in Manchester, New Hampshire, which featured matches from both Raw and SmackDown.
 It was a preview for Survivor Series and aired on UPN.

 From 2004 to 2008 WWE held a pay-per-view named Taboo Tuesday (2004–2005), which later became Cyber Sunday (2006–2008).

+Event

 The event featured three matches where the main event was a Ten-man tag team match in which the World Heavyweight Champion Triple H, Chris Jericho, Christian, and 3-Minute Warning (Rosey and Jamal) defeated Rob Van Dam, Kane, Booker T, Bubba Ray Dudley and Jeff Hardy, after Triple H pinned Kane.

 The other two matches were: Eddie Guerrero defeated Chris Benoit and Edge in a Triple threat match, and Trish Stratus fought to a no-contest Torrie Wilson in a Bikini contest after Nidia interfered.